antoniovazquezblanco/BMW-Hacking/doc/Vehicle_Order.md

 The Vehicle Order (VO), or Fahrzeugbestellung (FA) in German, is a value programmed into a vehicle that encodes the vehicle model, VIN and option list with wich a BMW left the factory.

+This value is also backed up in BMW servers and dealerships can check if it matches the one in the car via the Aftersales Online System (AOS).

 The Vehicle Order value is comprised of different sections described below.